Bachelor of Arts in Political Science Roadmap – Quantitative Reasoning Category III/IV and Stretch English

 Consider taking a class combined with a laboratory or a separate lab to fulfill B3 if not already satisfied.

-12 units of Complementary Studies are required of all candidates for the B.A. degree in Political Science.
-These units must come from courses bearing a prefix other than PLSI that are not cross-listed with Political Science.
-Students can satisfy this requirement by completing a related minor, a secondary major, or through an approved Study Abroad program.
+Twelve units of Complementary Studies are required of all candidates for the B.A. in Political Science.
+These units may come from any courses bearing a prefix other than PLSI that are not cross-listed with Political Science.

-Upper-division Political Science courses chosen to include at least one course in at least three of these four sub-fields:
+Upper-division Political Science courses selected to include at least one course in three of the four sub-fields:

 PLSI 460 Topics in American Politics (4 units)*

+Select enough to reach 42 units for the major.
 It is recommended that elective units be taken in Political Science.
-However, up to eight upper-division units may be selected from related departments with consent of a major advisor.
+However, up to 4 upper-division units may be selected from closely related departments with the consent of a major advisor.
+Please note that only 3 units of electives can come from lower-division coursework.

 PLSI 100 Understanding Politics (3 units) (D1, SJ)